foxBMS/foxbms-2/docs/getting-started/first-steps-on-hardware.rst

    embedded target, it is absolutely necessary to have these three components in place:

-   - the embedded device itself,
+   - a |bms-master|,
    - a power supply,
    - a debugger.

 Setup
 -----

-It is assumed, that all required software has been installed.
+It is assumed, that all required software has been installed as described in :ref:`SOFTWARE_INSTALLATION`.
-Details on the software installation can be found in :ref:`SOFTWARE_INSTALLATION`.
-Most notable parts of the toolchain are:

-- the Python `venv` environment,
-- the compiler toolchain,
-- and a debugger.

 Compilation
 -----------